irfanhakim-as/linux-wiki/distros/EndeavourOS.md

 ## [Discord Screen Sharing with Audio](../topics/discord.md#screen-sharing-with-audio)

 The official Discord client does not support screen sharing with audio on Linux.
-This is a workaround to enable screen sharing with audio in Discord on Linux.
+This is a workaround to enable screen sharing with audio in Discord on Linux using a custom Discord client.

 ---